AlanCristhian/namedobject/README.md

 ## Tutorial

-This module only have one class: ``AutoName``.
-This creates an object with the `__name__` attribute that stores the name.
+`name` has only one class: `AutoName`.
+It creates an object with the `__name__` attribute that stores the name.
 E.g:

 ```pycon